dsboba/dsboba.github.io/_posts/2020-02-17-dawn-mine-and-sunset-trail-loop.md

 There are not many people on the trail and we stepped through many stones as well as small waterfall here and there.

-After couple miles in, one of the spot to see for this trail is the Dawn mine as shown below.
+After a couple of miles in, one of the spots to see for this trail is the Dawn mine as shown below.

 <figure>
     <img src="../assets/img/travel/dawn_mine.jpg" width="60%">
     <figcaption>Dawn Mine</figcaption>
 </figure>

 It is so hard to navigate around this trail since the direction and the sign is not very clear.
-We ended up hiking a total of 8 miles but it was definitely worth it (see more pictures below).
+We ended up hiking a total of 8 miles but it was worth it (see more pictures below).

 <table><tr>
     <td> <img src="../assets/img/travel/sunset_trail_2.jpg" alt="sunset 1" style="width: 250px;"/> </td>